gracemgately/java-api-practice/README.md

-## Hello, Java (and Spark) (and MongoDB)
+## Hello, Java (and Spark) (and GraphQL)

-Some practice in creating a working Java API interface connected to a MongoDB database built with the MongoDB Java Driver.
+Some practice in creating a working Java API interface with GraphQL.

 **Tools & Libraries**
-Java, Gradle, Spark, MongoDB
+Java, Gradle, Spark, GraphQL-Java